News: Pakistan ranked 124th amid 144 economies

 Although Pakistan ranked 41 in 2011 on the Tax Collection Efficiency index, however the economy has lost its competitive advantage due to decline in 2012 by ranking to 59, limitations on the ease of access to loans and venture capital availability, where Pakistan stands at 65 and 55 respectively.

 Nonetheless, Pakistan has also shown some positive indicators on improving its competitiveness, where the burden of government regulation has improved from 76 in 2011 to 62 this year, similarly the transparency of government policy making has also been improved from ranking of 119 to 109.
-The country credit rating index has also improved from 123 this year to 116 compared to last year, said in the report.
+The country credit rating index has also improved from 123 this year to 116 compared to last year.